 Zebra plants prefer bright indirect light and grow actively in the cooler months of Spring and Fall.

-Whilst zebra plants can grow during the summer they tend to enter a state of dormancy when the temperatures are particularly high to reduce demand for water so they can survive which can make them more susceptible to over watering.
+Whilst zebra plants can grow during the summer they tend to enter a state of dormancy when the temperatures are particularly high to reduce demand for water so they can survive which can make them more susceptible to overwatering.

-When day time temperatures are consistent above 80°F (27°C) water your zebra plant once every 3 or 4 weeks and place them in bright, indirect sunlight rather then any direct sunlight.
+When day time temperatures are consistent above 80°F (27°C) water your zebra plant once every 2 or 3 weeks and place them in bright, indirect sunlight rather then any direct sunlight.

-Be diligent during hot Summers and look for signs of drought stress (such as brown leaf tips and brown, dry lower leaves) and signs of over watering (brown or yellow leaves that feel soft) and adjust your watering accordingly.
+Be diligent during hot Summers and look for signs of drought stress (such as brown leaf tips and brown, dry lower leaves) and signs of overwatering (brown or yellow leaves that feel soft) and adjust your watering accordingly.

 This summer dormancy is a survival strategy to cope with hot temperatures and dry conditions, which slows down active growth and reduces demand for water until there are more tolerable temperatures.